lextoumbourou/notes/notes/permanent/The Stepdown Rule.md

 return UsefulThing
 ```

+Like the Python convention, we prefix private methods with underscores to further distinguish.

-Note that Lua uses [[Metatables]] to emulate classes using [[Object Prototypes]] like Javascript.
+Note that Lua uses [[Metatables]] modules to emulate classes using [[Object Prototypes]] like Javascript.
 The details are unimportant, included for completeness.

 Photo by <a href="https://unsplash.com/@andrew23brandy?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Andrew Brandy</a> on <a href="https://unsplash.com/s/photos/complexity-step?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>